Koyi Thampuran: Famous Koyi Thampurans

 Kerala Varma Valiya Koil Thampuran (1845–1914) was renowned as Kalidasa of Kerala.
 He served as a member of the Assembly for three years.
-His interest in Kathakali made him write Kathakali songs in Malayalam, Karnataka, Telugu and Tamil.
+His interest in Kathakali made him write Kathakali songs in Malayalam, Kannada, Telugu and Tamil.
 His famous works are the translation of Kalidasa's 'Abhijnana Shakunthalam'.
 This was the first drama in Malayalam literature, which earned the title 'Kerala Kalidasan' to him.
-He has also written Mayura Sandesam on the line of Kalidasa's Megha Duth, while in house arrest.
+He has also written Mayura Sandesam on the line of Kalidasa's Meghadutam, while in house arrest.
 In the poem, he used the peacocks of Haripad temple to send his messages to his wife, Bharani Thirunal Lakshmi Bayi stationed in Trivandrum.
 He died of injuries as a result of a car accident that he suffered in 1914.

 Another royal consort who attained immortal fame was Karthika Nal Godavarma Raja (1908–1971) of Poonjar dynasty, famously known as Lt.
 Col. G. V. Raja, the Koyi Thampuran of Maharani Karthika Thirunal Lakshmi Bayi.
 A major exception to the rule of selection and status of Prince Consort was made when Maharajah Sree Chithira Thirunal chose the then Captain.
 Godavarma Raja (later Lt.
 Col.), of the Poonjar Royal House as the Prince Consort for his only sister, Maharani Karthika Thirunal Lakshmi Bayi in 1934.
 The Maharajah felt that it was fine to make a different choice so as to find a suitable spouse for his sister and for the first time chose a bridegroom from the Poonjar dynasty.
 Usually, the Koyi Thampurans were chosen from Travancore's aristocratic houses such as Paliyakkara, Kilimanur, Chembrol etc. The Maharajah entrusted Capt.
 Raja with the responsibility of dealing with foreign dignitaries; he was also appointed as the head of the sports and tourism departments of the then royal government.
 Capt.
 Raja then developed Kovalam as a major tourism destination by inviting many foreign dignitaries and by promoting the place by organising parties at the Kovalam Palace, according to Kerala Tourism Development Corporation.
 Capt.
 Raja was also appointed as one of the Commanding Officers of Nair Brigade of Travancore Military.
 He served in it till 1949 and retired as a Lt.
 Col. Col. Raja established Travancore Sports Council (later renamed Kerala Sports Council), Travancore-Cochin Cricket Association(later renamed Kerala Cricket Association), Travancore Royal Flying Club (later renamed Thiruvananthapuram International Airport), and other twenty or more institutions dedicated to sports and tourism promotion in Kerala and was also the founder President of the aforementioned institutions.
 The CricInfo website reports that Col. Raja was the first Malayali to become the vice-president of Board of Control for Cricket in India, and had he lived, he would have become President of the Board of Control for Cricket in India.
 He established the first travel agency of the state named Kerala Travels in 1959.
-He also took the initiative to develop the Trivandrum Airport.
+He also took the initiative to develop the Thiruvananthapuram Airport.
 He was killed in a light air plane crash in 1971.